 The Bishop is responsible for Safeguarding issues in his Diocese.
-He delegates responsibility via the Trustees to the Safeguarding Commission.
-The Safeguarding Commission, together with the Bishop, appoint a Safeguarding Co-ordinator, and Safeguarding Officer.
-The Commission is accountable to the Bishop and advise him on policy implementation and best practice.
-The Co-ordinator and Officer report to the Commission and are accountable to the Bishop via the Commission.
+He delegates responsibility via the Trustees to the Safeguarding Sub-Committee of Trustees.
+The Safeguarding Sub-Committee of Trustees, together with the Bishop, appoint a Safeguarding Co-ordinator, and Safeguarding Officer.
+The Sub-Committee is accountable to the Bishop and advise him on policy implementation and best practice.
+The Co-ordinator and Officer report to the Sub-Committee and are accountable to the Bishop via the Sub-Committee.

 The Church seeks to ensure that its parishes, religious congregations and lay associations of the faithful acting in the name of the Church have the confidence to enable vulnerable people to have peace of mind, knowing they will be cared for and loved by their Christian community.
 All churches, faith communities and lay associations that are working in the name of the Church with children and adults at risk are expected to have in place arrangements which include: